Fern: Nomenclature and subdivision

 This was a considerable reduction in the number of families from the 37 in the system of Smith et al., since the approach was more that of lumping rather than splitting.
 For instance a number of families were reduced to subfamilies.
 Subsequently, a consensus group was formed, the Pteridophyte Phylogeny Group (PPG), analogous to the Angiosperm Phylogeny Group, publishing their first complete classification in November 2016.
-They recognise ferns as a class, the Polypodiopsida, with four subclasses as described by Christenhusz and Chase, and which are phylogenetically related as in this cladogram:
+They recognize ferns as a class, the Polypodiopsida, with four subclasses as described by Christenhusz and Chase, and which are phylogenetically related as in this cladogram:

 In the Pteridophyte Phylogeny Group classification of 2016 (PPG I), the Polypodiopsida consist of four subclasses, 11 orders, 48 families, 319 genera, and an estimated 10,578 species.
 Thus Polypodiopsida in the broad sense (sensu lato) as used by the PPG (Polypodiopsida sensu PPG I) needs to be distinguished from the narrower usage (sensu stricto) of Smith et al. (Polypodiopsida sensu Smith et al.) Classification of ferns remains unresolved and controversial with competing viewpoints (splitting vs lumping) between the systems of the PPG on the one hand and Christenhusz and Chase on the other, respectively.
 In 2018, Christenhusz and Chase explicitly argued against recognizing as many genera as PPG I.

 Evolution and biogeography

 Fern-like taxa (Wattieza) first appear in the fossil record in the middle Devonian period, ca. 390 Mya.
 By the Triassic, the first evidence of ferns related to several modern families appeared.
 The great fern radiation occurred in the late Cretaceous, when many modern families of ferns first appeared.
 Ferns evolved to cope with low-light conditions present under the canopy of angiosperms.

 Remarkably, the photoreceptor neochrome in the two orders Cyatheales and Polypodiales, integral to their adaptation to low-light conditions, was obtained via horizontal gene transfer from hornworts, a bryophyte lineage.

 Due to the very large genome seen in most ferns, it was suspected they might have gone through whole genome duplications, but DNA sequencing has shown that their genome size is caused by the accumulation of mobile DNA like transposons and other genetic elements that infect genomes and get copied over and over again.

+Ferns appear to have evolved extrafloral nectaries 135 million years ago, nearly simultaneously with the trait's evolution in angiosperms.
+However, nectary-associated diversifications in ferns did not hit their stride until nearly 100 million years later, in the Cenozoic.
+There is weak support for the rise of fern-feeding arthropods driving this diversification.

 Distribution and habitat

 Ferns are widespread in their distribution, with the greatest richness in the tropics and least in arctic areas.
 The greatest diversity occurs in tropical rainforests.
 New Zealand, for which the fern is a symbol, has about 230 species, distributed throughout the country.
+It is a common plant in European forests.